Hang gliding 1978 and 1979 part 1

 — Mike Meier of Wills Wing writing in Hang Gliding, June 1983, to explain why rigorous testing is required

 A manufacturer in the USA discovered by accident that their novice level glider without deflexor wires bracing the leading edges outperformed their more advanced wings.
 (I am not sure whether Electra Flyer of New Mexico or Wills Wing of California was first with that discovery.)
 Realizing that deflexors caused too much drag, hang glider manufacturers then changed to stronger leading edge tubes instead.
 Wills Wing, just one of the several hang glider manufacturers based in California, replaced their three production hang glider types, the Omega, Omni, and Alpha, by a single defelexorless design; the Raven.

-Mid-day lightning in Vermont, my review of the documentary film 1978 Pico Peak International Hang Gliding Meet by Francis Freedland
+Mid-day lightning in Vermont, my review of the Francis Freedland documentary film 1978 Pico Peak International Hang Gliding Meet